LirycMoaners/HiScore/README.md

-# KeepScore
+# HiScore

-This project is an Angular 5 version of the KeepScore app (Nolan Lawson).
+This project is an Angular 5 version of the HiScore app (Nolan Lawson).

 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.0.